tonytsheng/DBHUB/ORACLE/UNLOAD_BLOB/readme.md

 This python script unloads BLOB data based on a table name, blob column name and a primary key column name.
 The BLOB data is saved to an individual file named by TABLE.PK.jpg.
 The file is then copied to an S3 bucket.
 After all the rows have been processed for the specified table, a list is generated from the objects in the S3 bucket.
 This script does not update the database table with the S3 url but that would be a logical next step.
 The final step would be to delete the BLOB from the row.

-Edit the connection parameters and run from a compute instance that has connectivity to your database and the appropriate python libraries installed.
+Edit the database connection parameters, the S3 bucket name and run the script from a compute instance that has connectivity to your database and the appropriate python libraries installed.
 Examples:
 ```
 python3 unload_blob.py TABLE_NAME BLOB_COLUMNNAME PK_COLUMNNAME